Using macros to automate processes

 - On the View tab, in the Macros group, click the Macros dropdown and select Visual Basic Editor.
 The Visual Basic® Editor opens as a separate program.

-- Enter your macro code into the new module and select the Save command from the File menu to save the macro.
+- Enter your macro code into the new module window then select the Save... command from the File menu to save the macro.

 When you create or run a macro using Visual Basic rather than the Visual Basic Editor, you do not need to run the Asta Powerproject client first, because Visual Basic invokes a client.
 If you create or run a macro using Visual Basic and Asta Powerproject OCX, the OCX is the client.
 The OCX is a Microsoft ActiveX® control; it contains the Asta Powerproject client with no user interface.
 This means that you could write your own add-on program with a completely different user interface from the Asta Powerproject client.
 For example, you could write an Asta Powerproject program or you could use the OCX to display live project data on a web site.
 You can only access the OCX if you have the Developers' Toolkit.